Chief magistrate: Sri Lanka

 In Sri Lanka, the Chief Magistrate's Court in Colombo is the senior of the magistrate's courts in the judicial division of Colombo.

 India

 In India, Chief Judicial Magistrate Courts in the districts is the senior of the magistrate courts in the judicial districts.
 Courts of the Chief Judicial Magistrate is the apex body of criminal judiciary in the districts.

-India

-In India, the court of Chief Judicial Magistrate is the apex body of criminal judiciary in the districts.